-We agree with Nobel Prize-winning physicist Niels Bohr who said, "Prediction is very difficult, especially about the future."
+We agree with Nobel Prize-winning physicist Niels Bohr (or perhaps it was Yogi Berra) who said, "Prediction is very difficult, especially about the future."

 The good news is that successful investing doesn’t require the ability to predict the ups and downs of the stock market.
 It requires patience.
 Successful investing isn't about timing the market; it's about time in the market.